This is one way to get your iPhone's headphone jack back

 The concept behind AudioMod is pretty simple.
-If you're going to add a Mophie-like charging case to your iPhone ($1,829 at Apple), you might as well add a headphone jack, too, because you're covering up the Lightning port in the process.
+If you're going to add a Mophie-like charging case to your iPhone ($800 at Cricket Wireless), you might as well add a headphone jack, too, because you're covering up the Lightning port in the process.
 In other words, it's kind of a three-for-one accessory (yes, it protects your phone, too) that might have some appeal to those who lament the loss of the headphone jack in recent iterations of the iPhone.

 The AudioMod comes in versions for the iPhone 7, 8 and X. All cost $70, which is less than what a Mophie case with an integrated 4,600mAh battery might cost, but more than your typical battery case from a generic brand.